codi0/fstage/README.md

 It assumes support for Promise, fetch and Proxy; which are now well established in all major browsers.
 Internet Explorer is not supported.

+# Other notes

+Animate methods apply specific classes (will-animate, animate, in, out, hidden) to generate smooth transitions, which must be defined using css.
+A sample animate.css file is provided for convenience.

 # Modules API

 (1) CORE